I am physically located in Brooklyn, New York, USA.

 November 2013 - Present

 I'm particularly proud of the Editors' Picks project, which enables Etsy's marketing team to create, publish, and promote themed pages of products from around the marketplace.
-This involved an internal CMS, buyer-facing development, APIs to power our mobile apps, and monitoring and tooling to keep things running smoothly.
+This involved planning, designing, and building an internal CMS; full-stack buyer-facing development; APIs to power our mobile apps; and monitoring and tooling to keep things running smoothly.
 The marketing team has published over a thousand curated Editors' Picks pages for Etsy's worldwide marketplace.

 Fog Creek Software (New York, New York)